jljimene7/jljimene7/README.md

 I'm Luis a Visiting Reseacher in ECE @ NC State.
 I'm deeply interested in entrepreneurship, start-ups, and robotics.
-I've had the fortune to build my own consulting business, where I've worked on projects involving AI/ML development and deployment and robotic systems.
+I've had the fortune to build my own consulting business, where I've worked on projects involving AI/ML development and deployment, robotic systems, control system design, and mechanical design and analysis.

 🦾 I’m passionate about human-robot collaboration to make agriculture more sustainable and accessible.
 I'm currently collaborating with [Dr. Edgar Lobaton](https://ece.ncsu.edu/people/ejlobato/), where I've contributed to a published journal paper and am preparing a conference submission.